Tarka the Otter (film)

 Tarka the Otter is a 1979 British adventure film directed by David Cobham.
 It is based on the 1927 novel of the same name by Henry Williamson.
 Tarka the Otter was voted 98th in Channel 4’s poll of the 100 Greatest Family Films.

+Premise

+The film tells the life of an English otter in the 1920s when otterhunting was still prevalent as a field sport.
+The otter Tarka journeys up and down the river, finding love, escaping from dangers and finally confronting the feared otterhound Deadlock.